npaisley/Bash-DFT-Tools/README.md

 # Bash DFT Tools
 This is a collection of bash shell scripts for submitting jobs, making input files, and extracting data from completed calculations.
 They were designed for use on compute canada servers that are running SLURM.
 I have not tested them on other systems so they may or may not work in such senarios.
 In addition to these scripts I have also included a troubleshooting document with problems that I have encountered and their respective solutions.
-The trobleshooting document and this readme are formatted using markdown (.md file extension) and are therefore most easily viewed using a markdown capable editor (there is a extension for word that does this) or by viewing them on the Github website.
+The trobleshooting document and this readme are formatted using markdown (.md file extension) and are therefore most easily viewed using a markdown editor (such as [Typora](https://typora.io/)) or more simply by viewing them on the [Github](https://github.com/npaisley/Bash-DFT-Tools) website.

 Within the DFT_Sripts folder the following files are found:
 [sg16submit-Mkx.x.x.x.sh](#sg16submitsh)